Alarming rise of ISIS in South linked to seeds of radicalisation sown in Kerala 30 years ago

 In Kerala, the issue is a ticking time bomb.
 It did not begin with the ISIS, but with the Wahhabi culture that spread like wild fire over the years.
 Officials cited above say that the key concern in Kerala remains radicalisation and Wahhabism.
 Allowing Wahhabism is a danger to the integrity as they tend to dominate pockets through radical thoughts and this in the long has contributed to the main problem in Kerala.

-Further in Kerala it is not a mindset that changed over night.
+Further in Kerala, it is not a mindset that changed overnight.
 The radical mindset found among the extremist members dates back nearly 30 years back.

 The Jerusalem Post had an interesting article titled, " The Wahhabi threat that India is ignoring."
 The article points out that India is facing a grave threat of Wahhabi Islam and its spread.
 Several madrasas in Kerala are reported to be preaching Wahhabi Islam to kids.
 It was in the year 2014 that the Indian Intelligence had sounded a high alert regarding the Wahhabis, who were trying to impose their rigid ideology.
 It was also said that they had begun funding the Mosques in Kerala and over Rs 1,000 crore had been spent for the same.